Skip to main content

 • helm CLI tool (v3.x or later)

-STEP 1.
-S3 Bucket setup
+Step 1.
+Set up S3 Bucket

 Create an S3 bucket for OpenCost Parquet exports: